-Janis Joplin died from a drug overdose 47 years ago this week, at 27, joining a long list of musicians who also died of some ‘misadventure’ at the same age, forming the infamous 27 Club, including people like Jim Morrison, Amy Winehouse, Jimi Hendrix, Brian Jones and Kurt Cobain.
+Janis Joplin (January 19, 1943 – October 4, 1970), died from a drug overdose 47 years ago, at 27, joining a long list of musicians who also died of some ‘misadventure’ at the same age, forming the infamous 27 Club, including people like Jim Morrison, Amy Winehouse, Jimi Hendrix, Brian Jones and Kurt Cobain.
 Joplin was an often misunderstood artist, a troubled genius, a victim of her own doing, some say, with the liquor and drugs, she was just another ‘messed up’ singer in a band.
 However, as brief as her career was, (just 3 records), it was a brilliant run, like a meteor shrieking across the black sky, only to silently crash and burn.
 But her flame still flickers, and has a branded place among the truly great performers of all time.

 Today we want to look back on some of her best live performances.
 Legendary artifacts of rock history, beginning with the Monterey Pop Festival , where she fronted a little known psychedelic rock band Big Brother and the Holding Company.
 This was their first big breakthrough and their rendition of Big Mama Thornton's Ball and Chain which was one of two songs filmed that day, and appears in the film Monterey Pop.
 As the camera pans the audience, we can see Mama Cass Elliot of the Mamas and the Papas, in sunglasses looking on in awe, and when the songs finishes, she simply says,”Wow”.